Growing Popularity of Oil Pulling

-- If you're battling an infection or something, I would change it up and mix clove with oregano and tea tree as a homeopathic remedy.
+- If you're battling an infection or something, I would change it up and mix clove with oregano and tea tree.

 - Oils from herbs such as cilantro, basil and thyme are also very pleasant – just be sure to dilute to the level required by each individual oil.

 - Frankincense and myrrh is a sacred mixture.